What level of education should a prevention advisor have?

 Table of contents

 Every employer has a legal obligation to actively participate in preventative measures for well-being at work.
-As soon as an employer hires his first employee, preventative actions are expected to be taken in all areas of well-being.
+From the moment an employer hires its first employee, preventive actions are expected to be taken in all areas of well-being.

 Specifically, how does the calculation work?

-Article II.1-2.-§1 of the Codex classifies all companies into different groups (A, B, C or D) based on the number of employees (WN) and business activity (in particular the risk).
-These two factors are crucial to the level of training required of the prevention advisor.
+Article II.1-2.-§1 of the Codex classifies all companies into different groups (A, B, C or D) based on the number of employees and business activity (in particular the risk).
+These two factors are crucial for the required level of training of the prevention adviser.

-The text of the Welfare Act, like many pieces of legislation, is not always easy to understand.
+The text of the Welfare Act, like many legal texts, is not always easy to understand.
 Prevom strives to make its terms and calculations as understandable as possible and uses a three-step process to do so:

 Determining the risk level